 If you’re using a page builder, chances are it’s loading every element on the page, even if you’re not using it.
 That extra code can slow down your WordPress site speed.

 To get started with the WordPress Block Editor, simply create a new post or page and experiment with the different blocks.

-If you're not using the WordPress Block Editor yet, I recommend that you give it a try.
-It's fast and easy to use, and it can speed up your WordPress site.
+If you’re not using the WordPress Block Editor yet, I recommend you try it.
+It’s fast and easy to use, and it can speed up your WordPress site.

 Not only does WordPress come with its default blocks, but there are a plethora of 3rd party blocks available for you to use.

 Brainstorm Force, the same company that makes Astra, also creates a set of FREE blocks called Spectra (formerly Ultimate Add-ons for Gutenberg).